ahmadshaugi81/f5-cis-and-nginx-kic-demo/cis-with-nodeportlocal/README.md

     ```
     kubectl -f apply clusterip-svc-ingress-nodeportlocal.yaml
     ```
+    After service created, you can check on the service that now it had annotations with nodeportlocal.

 4. Create new CIS VS
     ```
     kubectl -f apply cis-vs-ingress-443-nodeportlocal.yaml
     ```

-5. For verification process, first check the existing number of Nginx Plus KIC installed with ```kubectl -n nginx-ingress get pod``` and check the number of pool member on the last created VS on BIG-IP, where it should be match.
+5. For verification process, first check the existing number of Nginx Plus KIC installed with ```kubectl -n nginx-ingress get pod -l app=nginx-ingress``` and check the number of pool member on the last created VS on BIG-IP, where it should be match.
 Then scale the deployment number using command below:
     ```
     kubectl -n nginx-ingress scale deployment nginx-ingress --replicas=6
     ```